 Information for Parents

-When your son or daughter has to make the next step in their education, we understand that you want to make sure it is the best decision for them.
+When your child has to make the next step in their education, we understand that you want to make sure it is the best decision for them.

-Since 2016 young people aged 16 and 17 must, by law, stay in education.
-Their choices are between: an Apprenticeship, College or Sixth form.
+Since 2016 young people aged 16 and 17 must, by law, must stay in education.
+Apprenticeships are structured training programmes which give your child a chance to work (literally) towards a qualification.

-- How many hours should my son work?
+- How many hours should my child work?

 If your child is aged between 16 or 17, the maximum weekly hours they can work is 40 hours.
 They must only work 5 days a week and receive two consecutive days off.